Arthropoda

 General

-- Takes its greek name from its distinctive jointed appendages, Arthron "joint" and Pous "Foot" or "Leg"
+- Etymology - from the greek name from its distinctive jointed appendages, Arthron "joint" and Pous "Foot" or "Leg"

 - Over 1,000,000,134,000 species identified, found world-wide